-The County of Lennox & Addington provides Social Assistance, Children's Services and Housing and Homelessness Services through its Prince Edward-Lennox & Addington Social Services (PELASS) Department.
-Through its Housing Services division, PELASS is responsible for planning and managing a broad range of housing and homelessness services across the two counties.
+The County of Lennox & Addington, as the Consolidated Municipal Services Manager for the Counties of Prince Edward and Lennox & Addington, provides Social Assistance, Children's Services and Housing Services through its Prince Edward-Lennox & Addington Social Services (PELASS) Department.
+Through its Housing Services division, PELASS is responsible for planning and managing a broad range of housing services across the two counties.